Jacob Whitehead takes a look at the lower-profile matches at this year's World Cup that could provide shocks and thrills

 The sides have played each other three times in the past seven years, with Fiji leading the head-t0-head 2-1.
 In their most recent meeting, in Suva in 2018, Georgia led 15-10 at half-time before Fiji stormed back in the second 40 to win 37-15.

 Fiji’s current side, including Leone Nakarawa, Viliame Mata, Semi Radradra and Vereniki Goneva, is one of their strongest ever, but they will be without giant winger Nemani Nadolo, who announced his surprise retirement from international rugby earlier this year.
-For the Georgians, the inspirational Mamuka Gorgodze may have retired, but near namesake Beka Gorgadze may make a similar impact, especially with ball in hand.
+For the Georgians, the inspirational Mamuka Gorgodze has returned and near namesake Beka Gorgadze may make a similar impact, especially with ball in hand.

 If there are any players we have missed please do not hesitate to let us know.
 Simply follow Rugby World on Facebook and Twitter, leave a comment and we will look to update this page regularly.